AndreiSanduta/Doctor_Online/README.md

 prescribe the proper medication according to the age , gender and type of symptoms.

 ## Credits
-For the medicine used for every symptom I have cheked on this website: https://www.medindia.net/
+1 For the medicine used for every symptom I have cheked on this website: https://www.medindia.net/
-For the sypmtom list I used this website: https://medlineplus.gov/symptoms.html for Help with the code I used: https://learn.codeinstitute.net/
+2 For the sypmtom list I used this website: https://medlineplus.gov/symptoms.html
+3 For Help with the code I used: https://learn.codeinstitute.net/